lozanotek/skills-assessment/README.md

 3. Commit the changes.

 ### FizzLib
-The library must have the following:
+The library requires the following:

 1. A class called `FizzBuzz` that has a method called `GetFizzBuzz`.
 2. The `GetFizzBuzz` method is designed as: